AndreasVerhoeven/AutoLayoutConvenience/README.md

 	/// removing existing size constraints and setting a new size constraint view.removeSizeConstraints().constrain(size: CGSize(width: 100, height: 100))

+### Constraining width/height dynamically

+There are also convenience methods for constraining a view to a fixed width/height dynamically, so you can easily update it without keeping track of the NSLayoutConstraints.

+Use these if the width/height need to change to another hardcoded value.

+	view.constrainedFixedWidth = 100 // view will be constrained to 100 width
+	view.constrainedFixedWidth = 200 // view will now be constrained to 200 width

+	view.constrainedFixedHeight = 100 // view will be constrained to 100 width
+	view.constrainedFixedSize = CGSize(100, 150) // view will be constrained to 100-width, 150 height

 ### Constraining to other layouts